MikePacey/Lancaster-HEC/docs/filestore.rst

   putting file myfile as \py\gondor\myfile (529105.6 kb/s) (average 529105.6 kb/s)

-The transfer speed here is notably higher than transferring via file transfer on Windows, as the data is passed directly from the HEC to the folder on luna without having to pass through the user's PC first.
+The transfer speed here is notably higher than via file transfer on Windows, as the data is passed directly from the HEC to the folder on luna without having to pass through the user's PC first.

-If you are using **smbclient** several times during a session, you may find it useful to use a kerberos ticket to remove the need to repeatedly enter a password for authentication.

 Using Kerberos tickets with smbclient
 #####################################

-A kerberos ticket will enable you to access the luna filestore with repeated prompts fr a password.
+If you are using ``smbclient`` several times during a session, you may find it useful to use a kerberos ticket to remove the need to repeatedly enter a password for authentication.
 Logging in to the HEC will automatically generate a kerberos ticket for you which is valid for 24 hours.
-To use the kerberos ticket, simply add the **-k** argument to the smbclient command:
+To use the kerberos ticket, simply add the ``-k`` argument to the smbclient command:

 .. code-block:: console

   smbclient -k -D folder-path //luna/faculty-code

-If your ticket has expired, you can generate a new one by running the **kinit** command and entering your regular password.
+If your ticket has expired, you can generate a new one by running the ``kinit`` command and entering your regular password.

-For more advanced usage of smblcient, use the command man smbclient to view the command's manual page.
+For more advanced usage of smblcient, use the command ``man smbclient`` to view the command's manual page.